-The UPS equipment operating environment must meet the maximum weight requirements shown in Table 3-1 and the size requirements shown in Figure 3-1 through Figure 3-14.
+The UPS equipment operating environment must meet the weight requirements shown in Table 3-1 and the size requirements shown in Figure 3-1 through Figure 3-7.
 Dimensions are in millimeters (inches).

-Table 3-1 does not include the weight of the Field Installed UPM (FI-UPM).
-For FI-UPM weights and dimensions, refer to the Power Xpert 9395 Field Installed UPM Mechanical Installation Manual, listed in paragraph 1.7.
+For Field Installed UPM (FI-UPM) weights and dimensions, refer to the Eaton 9395 Field Installed UPM Mechanical Installation Manual, listed in paragraph 1.7 on page 9.

-Table 3-1 includes the weights of the heaviest cabinet configuration.
-Actual weights may be less due to the installed configuration.
+Table 3-1 Includes the weights of the heaviest cabinet configuration.
+Actual weights may be less due to installed configuration.
 Weights are in kilograms (pounds).